motiv-labs/janus/docs/quick_start/README.md

 ## Install and run

-We highly recommend you to use one of your examples to start.
+We highly recommend you to use one of our examples to start.
 Let's see the [front-proxy](/examples/front-proxy) example:

 Make sure you have docker up and running on your platform and then run.